-13. If your glider is equipped with lever type tips, use the following procedures.
+13. At this time you can install the batten tips for the cambered battens into the hem of the trailing edge.
 The lever tip incorporates a hinge and a snap locking mechanism, as well as a threaded shank that allows for adjustment of the overall batten length, and hence the chordwise tension that the batten puts on the sail.
 The locking mechanism can be broken if it is not released properly before the lever portion of the tip is rotated upwards.
 If it does break, it will usually break at the locking hook on the lever (rear) portion of the tip.
 Also the hinge portion can pop apart relatively easily.
 (This is not a failure of the tip, and you can easily pop the hinge back together again.)